jSherz/jsj-blog/_posts/2015-11-17-custom-kernel-jails-vnet.markdown

 date: 2015-11-17 19:13:00 +0000
 categories: freebsd jails kernel vnet
 ---
-One issue I had while replacing FreeNAS with FreeBSD was that, by defualt, vnet support isn't enabled in the kernel.
+One issue I had while replacing FreeNAS with FreeBSD was that, by defualt, vnet support isn&rsquo;t enabled in the kernel.
 To resolve this, I compiled a custom kernel as follows:

 ## Step 1 - download the kernel sources